samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 Stripe is also easy for customers to use.
 Unlike Paypal, when the customer checks out, they don’t need to login with Paypal to place their order, rather they just need to enter their card details and then complete their order.

-Stripe is the recommended payment method for shops who wish to use [**subscriptions** ](../subscriptions/)on OFN, as Stripe allows customers to give permission to a shop to automatically bill their credit card for subscription orders.
+Stripe is the recommended payment method for shops who wish to use [**subscriptions** ](../subscriptions/)on Harvest To Order, as Stripe allows customers to give permission to a shop to automatically bill their credit card for subscription orders.
 This isn’t offered by Paypal, Pin or MIGS payment platforms.

 #### Setup